Friday 20th August 2021

 Zero-day attacks (here more about zero-day attacks here) organisation.
 ‘Zero-day’ is a term that refers to the number of days that an organisation has known about a new vulnerability.
 Zero-day vulnerabilities are gaps within a system that have not yet been detected, these gaps may be known to cybercriminals and threat actors, and as a result, they attempt to exploit them.
 Cybercriminals and threat actors can compromise an entire network by going completely undetected for some time.
 Artificial intelligence helps to stop zero-day attacks the instant that threat actors attempt any malicious moves using real-time threat detection.

-To find out more about how Orpheus Cyber uses machine learning to protect your organisation, click here.
+Contact us to find out more about how Orpheus Cyber uses machine learning to protect your organisation.

 Get our latest cyber intelligence insights straight into your inbox every week